Cheapest

 Arrival train station: Two stations are destination points for trains travelling from Madrid to Cadiz.
 The Cadiz station is close to accommodation and attractions, as well as to the beach.
 It is well-serviced by public transport.
 The Segunda Aguada station is an underground station, also centrally situated.
 It is a modern facility, opened in 2002.

-Passengers board the train most frequently from Madrid-Puerta de Atocha, which is located around 1.4 miles (2.2 km) away from the city centre, and they get off the train at Cadiz, located 1.7 miles (2.7 km) away from the city centre.
+Passengers board the train most frequently from Madrid-Puerta de Atocha-Almudena Grandes, which is located around 1.4 miles (2.2 km) away from the city centre, and they get off the train at Cádiz, located 1.6 miles (2.6 km) away from the city centre.

 Here are some other resources that might have the information you need